Blaz3r40o/Sofia-AQ/README.md

 To answer it, we can't just plot energy mix against pollution and call it correlation.
 We have to control for the things that dominate — temperature, wind, the heating season — and then look at what's left.
 That remainder, if anything, belongs to the grid.

 We will:
-1. Collect and merge three independent data sources: EEA station-level PM10 measurements, ENTSO-E hourly generation data for Bulgaria, and ERA5 meteorological reanalysis via Open-Meteo
+1. Collect and merge three independent data sources: EEA station-level PM10 measurements, Ember's monthly electricity generation data for Bulgaria (sourced from Eurostat and ENTSO-E), and ERA5 meteorological reanalysis via Open-Meteo
 2. Explore the data and establish the seasonal and meteorological structure of Sofia's PM10 exceedances
 3. Build a multiple linear regression model with heating season, wind speed, temperature, and lignite generation share as predictors
 4. Quantify the partial effect of the energy mix after controlling for the dominant confounders